GSoC Contributor Application Guidelines

 There are many guidelines on writing a good application and how to increase your chances, this guide covers the most important things to OpenAstronomy, however, you should also checkout the GSoC Student Guide, the Python Software Foundation guide, the Astropy GSoC guidelines and the SymPy Guidelines to name but a few.

 Some general pointers to follow are:

 The better we know you, the better we can judge your application.
-There are many ways to get yourself known by the community, you can introduce yourself through the OpenAstronomy mailing list, chat with us in the IRC channel and even contact the mentors to know more about certain project.
-As well as that, when you have particular idea in mind, get in touch with that project and introduce yourself.
+There are many ways to get yourself known by the community, you can introduce yourself through the OpenAstronomy mailing list, chat with us in the Matrix channel and even contact the mentors to know more about certain project.
+Also, when you have a particular idea in mind, get in touch with that project and introduce yourself.
 For

 astropyprojects you can do this by sending an e-mail to the astropy-gsoc-applications mailing list (please do not send to the

 Become a user!
 Download one or more of the OpenAstronomy projects and start experimenting with the code.
 Look at the latest pictures of the million degree Sun with SunPy, volume render a simulation of the galaxy with yt, or plan some astronomical observations with Astropy - There are loads of things to do with all the projects involved with OpenAstronomy, get involved!

 Set yourself up as a developer.
-Create yourself an account on GitHub or BitBucket.
+Create an account on GitHub or BitBucket.
 Don’t know how to use git or Mercurial?
 Don’t worry, it’s easy and there are lots of git tutorials online and many Mercurial ones as well that will help you to get quite confident with it in a short time.
 Also both the Astropy and yt developer guides are great reads no matter what project you are thinking of working on.